laravel-enso/documents/README.md

     </documents>
     ```

+3. Add the desired model class mapping inside the `config/enso/documents.php` documentables section.

+4. Add `use Documentable` in the Model that need documents and import the trait.
+Then you'll have access to the `$model->documents` relationship

+5. Because users upload documents you can add `use Documents` to the User model.
+This trait will set the relationship between users and the documents that they create

 ### Options

-- `id` - the id of the commentable model | required
+- `id` - number, the id of the commentable model | required
-- `type` - the commentable model alias you set at the installation step #3 | required
+- `type` - string, the commentable model alias you set at the installation step #3 | required
-- `open` - boolean flag, makes the component start collapsed (default) or open | optional
+- `open` - boolean flag, makes the component start collapsed or open | default is `false` | (optional)
-- `title` - title for the component, if nothing is given 'Comments' is used | optional
+- `title` - string, title for the component, if nothing is given 'Comments' is used | (optional)

+### Configuration
+The `config/enso/documents.php` configuration file, lets you customize the following:
+- `documentables`, the Model - type mapping list
+- `deletableTimeLimitInHours` - the time limit for deleting an uploaded document

 ### Publishes

-- `php artisan vendor:publish --tag=vue-components` - the VueJS components
+- `php artisan vendor:publish --tag=documents-assets` - the VueJS components
 - `php artisan vendor:publish --tag=documents-config` - configuration file
 - `php artisan vendor:publish --tag=enso-assets` - a common alias for when wanting to update the VueJS components,
-once a newer version is released, can be used with the `--force` flag
+once a newer version is released, usually used with the `--force` flag
 - `php artisan vendor:publish --tag=enso-config` - a common alias for when wanting to update the config,
-once a newer version is released, can be used with the `--force` flag
+once a newer version is released, usually used with the `--force` flag

 ### Notes